 Another tip is checking the number of video views – if it’s very low compared to the number of followers, it’s also a warning sign.

 2. Quality and the origin of followers

-Influencer audience demographics view on the Promoty platform
+Influencer audience demographics view on Promoty Discovery

 Another option is to ask the influencer for a screenshot of their followers’ demographics on Instagram before starting the collaboration.